rocky-linux/documentation/docs/guides/containers/podman_guide.md

 You will receive a prompt to select the container registry to download from.
 In our example, you will use `docker.io/library/nextcloud:latest`.

-Once you have downloaded the Nextcloud container, it will run.
+Once you have downloaded the Nextcloud image, it will run.

 Enter **ip_address:8080** in your web browser (assuming you opened the port in `firewalld`) and set up Nextcloud: